Kęty: History

-The town located in Silesian Foothills dates its earliest document from 1277 when Polish prince of Opole Władysław confirmed sale of the settlement and adoption of Lviv city rights.
-The town's name comes from the word kąt (Polish for corner).
+The town located in Silesian Foothills dates its earliest document from 1277 when Polish Duke Vladislaus I of Opole confirmed sale of the settlement and adoption of town rights modelled after Lwówek.
 The greatest development of the town came under the rule of Jagiellons, when the town became royal property.
+It was administratively located in the Kraków Voivodeship in the Lesser Poland Province.

-The son of the mayor of the town of Kenty, Stanislaus Bacenga and his wife Anna became the Saint John Cantius, also known as John (Johann) of Kraków.
+The son of the mayor of the town of Kęty, Stanislaus Bacenga and his wife Anna became the Saint John Cantius, also known as John of Kraków.